At a glance: Impact of iOS Limit Ad Tracking (LAT) on different types of UA media sources.

-- Media sources that can be attributed with Fingerprinting
+- Media sources that can be attributed with Probabilistic modeling

-- Media sources that don't support Fingerprinting attribution
+- Media sources that don't support Probabilistic modeling attribution

 - Apple Search Ads

-Luckily, a fallback mechanism for ID matching can be used - fingerprinting attribution.
-It uses publicly available parameters (i.e. device name, device type, OS version, platform, IP address, carrier, to name just a few), to form a digital fingerprint ID that statistically matches specific device attributes.
-As such, fingerprinting is less accurate than ID matching, and therefore the attribution window is short, usually 24 hours.
-In mobile app install campaigns, the vast majority of first app opens occur within 1-2 hours, in which case the fingerprinting method is extremely accurate.
+Luckily, a fallback mechanism for ID matching can be used - Probabilistic modeling attribution.
+Probabilistic modeling is less accurate than ID matching, and therefore the attribution window is shorter, usually 24 hours.
+In mobile app install campaigns, the vast majority of the first app opens occur within 1-2 hours, in which case the Probabilistic modeling method is extremely accurate.
 However, some loss of attributed installs is unavoidable.

 Advertisers actually gain somewhat from this.

-What happens when a LAT user clicks on an ad served by a media source that relies solely on ID matching - among them top sources such as Facebook, Google and Snapchat?
+What happens when a LAT user clicks on an ad served by a media source that relies solely on ID matching - among them top sources such as Facebook Ads, Google Ads, and Snapchat?

 When that user installs and launches the app, the mobile attribution company’s SDK cannot pull its IDFA, and so the media source is unable to perform ID matching and identify the user as their own.
 This results in a failed attribution and a free organic user for the app owner.

-It makes sense that these giants of mobile app advertising would soon reach a solution to minimize the effects of LAT on them.
-For example, such a solution could be to simply stop serving LAT users with mobile app install ads, or by implementing some fingerprinting API.
+It makes sense that these giants of mobile app advertising would soon reach a solution to minimize the effects of LAT and ATT on them.
+For example, such a solution could be to simply stop serving LAT users with mobile app install ads, or by implementing some Probabilistic modeling API.

-In conclusion, on CPI or CPA campaigns, media sources that do not support fingerprinting may contribute up to 20% free installs to app owners.
+In conclusion, on CPI or CPA campaigns, media sources that do not support Probabilistic modeling may contribute up to 33% free installs to app owners.

-Apple Search Ads' attribution is therefore unharmed by LAT users, while AppsFlyer sees them as organic users.
+Apple Search Ads' attribution is therefore unharmed by LAT users, while AppsFlyer attributes them as organic users (or to another engagement, if it occurred).
 However, audience-targeted Apple Search ads campaigns don’t serve ads to LAT users, so the problem is confined to non-targeted campaigns only.

 In conclusion, non-targeted campaigns on Apple Search Ads may bring a high percentage of non-attributed users.